Maroine42/Job_Postings/README.md

 ## Results

 ![skill_trend](Visualisations\Skill%20Trend\Skill_Trend.png)
-*Bar graph visualizing the trending top skills for data analysts in the US in 2023.*
+*Bar graph visualizing the trending top skills for Data Scientists in the US in 2023.*

 ## Insights